-The City of Rossland enforces our Animal Control Bylaw to make sure Rossland’s human and non-human residents feel safe and free to enjoy all our great urban spaces, parks, and trails.
+The City of Rossland enforces our Animal Control Amendment Bylaw No. 2797 to make sure Rossland’s human and non-human residents feel safe and free to enjoy all our great urban spaces, parks, and trails.

 Please note that dogs must be on a leash and under your control at all times within City limits.
 If your dog attacks another animal or bites a person, hefty fines will apply and your dog may be deemed dangerous.